 Lisa Stein, managing editor & contributor

 Lisa is a London-based writer and researcher specialising in photography.
-Having graduated with an MA in Contemporary Art Theory from Goldsmiths, University of London, she continues to examine the relationship between thought and the photographic image, taking her point of departure in Georges Bataille’s writing on ‘nonknowledge’.
-Lisa currently also works as editorial assistant at The Burlington Magazine, a monthly academic journal devoted to the fine and decorative arts.
+A graduate of MA in Contemporary Art Theory from Goldsmiths, University of London, she continues to examine the relationship between thought and the photographic image, taking her point of departure in Georges Bataille’s writing on ‘nonknowledge’.
+Lisa currently works as editorial assistant at The Burlington Magazine, a monthly academic journal devoted to the fine and decorative arts.
 She is German and meticulous.

 Sara Cuono, exhibitions & social media